Header Image 1

 Children learn through a balance of child-initiated and adult-directed activities.
 The timetable is carefully structured so that children have directed whole-class teaching throughout the day, as well as working in small, guided groups with the class teacher.
 Small, guided group work means the teacher can systematically check pupils’ understanding, identify and respond to misconceptions quickly and provide real-time verbal feedback, which results in a strong impact on pupils’ acquisition of new learning.

-Children are provided with plenty of time to engage in ‘exploration’ throughout the variety of experiences, which are carefully planned to engage and challenge them in the Enhanced Provision.
+Children are provided with plenty of time to engage in ‘exploration’ throughout the variety of experiences, which are carefully planned to engage and challenge them in continuous provision.
 The curriculum is planned for both the inside and outside classrooms.

 English / Literacy:

 Reading is at the heart of our curriculum and our aim is to encourage a love of reading right from the start.
 In the EYFS, we expose the children to a variety of texts that not only develop a love of reading, but have been chosen specifically to develop their oracy, vocabulary and comprehension.
 These books are embedded in our provision through activities, story sessions and on display for children to access independently.
-We plan our English curriculum using the ‘Talk for Writing’ framework.
-Through this, children begin to internalise new vocabulary and language patterns and become more confident in retelling and creating stories.
+We plan our English curriculum using resources such as the ‘Talk for Writing’ framework and Literacy Shed.
+Through these, children begin to internalise new vocabulary and language patterns and become more confident in retelling and creating stories.

 We support the children to strengthen and develop their fine motor skills through adult-led handwriting sessions and by providing access to a writing area and a permanent fine motor skills area of provision, alongside providing writing opportunities in other areas, for example, the construction area and role-play.